ElektraInitiative/PermaplanT/doc/usecases/entry_list_seeds.md

 - **Scope:** Seed Management
 - **Level:** User Goal
 - **Actors:** App User
-- **Brief:** The user can manage their seeds by adding, viewing, and deleting them in the app.
+- **Brief:** The users can manage their seeds by adding, viewing, and deleting them in the app.
 - **Status:** Draft

 ## Scenarios